-- 215 dwellings - Health Care Facility and Retirement Community (approximately 2.3 hectares) - Sports Facilities including, playing pitch, 3G pitch, and indoor sport facilities (approximately 8.6 hectares) - Education/Training Facility
+- 215 dwellings; - Health Care Facility and Retirement Community (approximately 2.3 hectares); - Sports Facilities including, playing pitch, 3G pitch, and indoor sport facilities (approximately 8.6 hectares); and - Education/Training Facility.

 - Residential development will be located on the northern and eastern parts of the site, which has an area of 7 hectares.
 The site will be developed at a density of approximately 30 dwellings per hectare. - The health care facility and retirement community will be located on the north western parts of the site. - The sports facilities will be located on the central parts of the site.
 Sports facilities on the site should include a 3G artificial pitch for all weather sports provision.
-This should be enabled by residential development on the site and should be completed following completion of the first 100 dwellings. - The North Suffolk Skills Centre will be retained on the site to be used for educational, voluntary and community purposes.
-This includes providing accommodation for local community organisations. - Existing facilities at Dairy Hill, including the sports pitches, martial arts school, tennis courts, bowling green and children's paly space, will be retained. - Access to the residential development should be from Harrisons Lane. - Existing trees and hedges on the site will be retained.
+This should be enabled by residential development on the site and should be completed before the completion of the first 100 dwellings. - Redevelopment of the site will include replacement of the Apollo Youth Club. - The North Suffolk Skills Centre will be retained on the site to be used for educational, voluntary and community purposes.
+This includes providing accommodation for local community organisations. - Existing facilities at Dairy Hill, including the sports pitches, martial arts school, tennis courts, bowling green and children's play space, will be retained. - Access to the residential development should be from Harrisons Lane. - Existing trees and hedges on the site will be retained.
 There should be tree planting along the eastern edge of the site totalling 2.5 hectares to minimise landscape impact of the site. - Development should be designed to encourage walking and cycling.
 Existing public rights of way on the site will be retained and new pedestrian access provided to include connectivity both within the site and with neighbouring parts of Halesworth.
-Loam Pit Lane should provide pedestrian and cycle access to the site. - A Transport Assessment and Travel Plan should be submitted with any planning application.
+Loam Pit Lane should provide pedestrian and cycle access to the site. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.